Relintai/pandemonium_engine_docs/usage/assets_pipeline/importing_images.md

 HDR Mode
 ~~~~~~~~

-Godot supports high dynamic range textures (as .HDR or .EXR).
+Pandemonium supports high dynamic range textures (as .HDR or .EXR).
 These are mostly useful as high dynamic range equirectangular panorama skies (the internet
-has plenty if you search for them), which replace Cubemaps in Godot 2.x.
+has plenty if you search for them), which replace Cubemaps in Pandemonium 2.x.
 Modern PCs support the BC6H VRAM format, but there are still plenty that do not.

-If you want Godot to ensure full compatibility in terms of the kind of textures, enable the "Force RGBE" option.
+If you want Pandemonium to ensure full compatibility in terms of the kind of textures, enable the "Force RGBE" option.

 Normal Map
 ~~~~~~~~~~

 When using a texture as normal map, only the red and green channels are required.
 Given regular texture compression algorithms produce artifacts that don't look that nice in normal maps, the RGTC compression format is the best fit for this data.
-Forcing this option to "Enabled" will make Godot import the image as RGTC compressed.
+Forcing this option to "Enabled" will make Pandemonium import the image as RGTC compressed.
 By default, it's set to "Detect", which means that if the texture is ever used as a normal map, it will be changed to "Enabled" and reimported automatically.